Blueberry Bread

 Instructions

-• Make the crumble by mixing together the flour, sugar and butter in a small bowl.
-This mixture will be crumbly.
+• Make the crumble by mixing together the sugar, flour and butter in a small bowl.
+This mixture will be crumbly. ⅓ cup granulated sugar, ⅓ cup all-purpose flour, 3 tablespoons salted butter

 • Sprinkle the crumbs evenly on top of the bread batter in the pan.

 • Bake for 55-60 minutes.
 The exact time will depend on the type of pan you have and your oven.
+If it is a smaller pan, it may take up to 70 minutes in the oven.
 A toothpick inserted in the center of the bread should come out clean.

 • Allow the bread to cool for 10 minutes, then remove the bread to a wire rack to cool completely.